reinteractive-open/installfest_guides/source/guides/installfest32/assets_and_errors.md

 # Assets and Errors
 Welcome back to reinteractive's Ruby on Rails 15 minute blog tutorial series.
 If you haven't started following through the series and you're new to Rails then you might want to start with the [first post](/guides/installfest32/getting_started).
 Today we'll be following directly on from [Part 5](/guides/installfest32/understanding_migrations).
 If you feel confident with Rails and want to learn more about the asset pipeline, static pages and custom error pages then you can find setup instructions below.

-In this article we'll be going through 3 separate topics that will round out a series of posts we've made on building a blog in Rails 3.2.
+In this guide we'll be going through 3 separate topics that will round out a series of posts we've made on building a blog in Rails 3.2.
 Today we'll be looking at:

 1. An introduction to the assets folder
 2. How to make Static Pages and understanding routes